Implementation standards

 If a change introduces risk, it is governed — not rushed.

-Ownership after handover
+Responsibility after handover

 • Your internal owner controls admin access and operational decisions